A. N. Myer Secondary School: Athletics

 From 2014 to 2016, the senior boys football team won 3 straight OFSAA championships.
 Along with the OFSAA championship in 2016, the team also finished the season ranked 2nd in Canada, and finished those past 3 seasons with a combined record of 24–1.
 The seniors lost to Notre Dame College School in 2017, 2019, and 2021 and one match to St Paul Catholic High School in 2018.
 Those 3 teams would all end up making runs to OFSAA.
 The juniors have also made recent runs to the Niagara bowl in 2017, 2018, and 2021.
 They lost in 2018 and 2021 to Notre Dame College School, but in 2017 they defeated Blessed Trinity Catholic Secondary School.
-The junior team played in the Metrobowl playoffs, losing to Huron Heights Secondary School (Newmarket) in the semi-finals.
-The Marauders 2023 season saw them win their first OFSAA banner since 2016, as the senior team went undefeated on their way to winning the OFSAA Central Bowl, defeating Ursuline College (Chatham) 38-21 in the championship.
+The junior team played in the Metrobowl playoffs, losing to Huron Heights Secondary School in the semi-finals.
+The Marauders 2023 season saw them win their first OFSAA banner since 2016, as the senior team went undefeated on their way to winning the OFSAA Central Bowl, defeating Ursuline College Chatham 38-21 in the championship.
 The juniors reached the Metrobowl quarterfinals where they had a 14-13 loss against Brantford Collegiate Institute.

 In 2023, the city included eleven graduates from the school in its hall of fame.